 - Helping hands.
 Obviously, the family can receive much needed help in maintaining their home as there is always work to be done.
 Living off your land is certainly a romantic idea, but it isn’t easy to be totally self-sustaining.
 Volunteer help helps ease the workload significantly.

 - Cultural exchange is another benefit.
 The family may not be in a position to travel (they actually expressed that they did not have the desire), but the world can come to them through the volunteers.
 Subsequently, their English language developed well.
 Each volunteer has a skill or interest to share whether it be creating art from recycled material, building a water-powered energy source, helping with computer and website work (as Adam did).
 The family received a computer from a past volunteer, perhaps their first computer, and it was difficult for them to learn how to use it because it was all in Portuguese.
 Adam was able to fix that though.

 - Monetary income.
 The family does take a little bit of money ($6 USD per person per day) from volunteers to offset the costs of accommodation and food.
 This amount goes a long way for them.

 The benefits to us as volunteers are also numerous.

 - Learn.
 We received lessons on various topics — basically, if you have a question, you shall receive an answer!
 You can learn about meditation, Buddhism, guitar, survival, organic farming, etc., which I will discuss below.

 - Save money.
-This is a side benefit to volunteering.
-For about $6 USD, we had a roof over our heads, three fulfilling organic meals a day, and learning a lot long the way.
+This is a side benefit of volunteering.
+For about $6 USD, we had a roof over our heads, three fulfilling organic meals a day, and learned a lot long the way.
 One can extend their travels and personal growth further by seeking such opportunities.

 The following is a summary of some of the activities we participated in and lessons learned.